yutpeckc/pac_members/README.md

 * DONE - Verify that a users expiration will update itself if its autorenewing.
 Handled in expiration scanner
 * Walk through user flow again?
 * Remove random test account emails from Mailchimp
+* Add "event code" email generation and automation.
+Do we want to track picatic events on our own backend?